20) Althea Gibson

 One of the greatest female tennis players of all time.
 Gibson won all 4 major singles titles in her career.
-After tennis she took up Golf and made the LPGA tour at the age of 37.
-Never won a title but finished in the top 10 on numerous occasions, and most that saw her play thought that if she would have started playing golf at an earlier age she would have been one of the best players on the tour.
+After tennis she took up golf and made the LPGA tour at the age of 37.
+She never won a title but finished in the top 10 on numerous occasions, and most that saw her play thought that if she would have started playing golf at an earlier age she would have been one of the best players on the tour.

 If you watched the 1976 Summer Olympics, you know why she made this list.
 And if you did not see her perform in 1976, you missed one of the greatest individual performances in the history of modern sports.
 Talk about difficult sports—try the balance beam sometime.

 The first man to win four olympic gold medals in track in one olympic games.
 He is one of the most socially influential athletes in history.

 17) Joe Montana

 “Joe Cool” is one of the greatest clutch performers in sports history–four Super Bowl titles, in which he threw zero interceptions.

 16) Jackie Joyner Kersee

 The best female track and field athlete ever with a lengthy career.
 Too tough and talented to ignore.